Skip to main content

 and is any of them caused by code I changed in the last week?

-The assistant calls list_issues with {status: "open", environment: "production", limit: 3}, then get_issue for each hit, then runs git log locally to cross-reference authorship — root cause in one turn.
-When you’ve fixed one, close the loop:
+The assistant calls list_issues on the tenant server, then get_issue on each hit, then runs git log locally to cross-reference authorship — root cause in one turn.
+Close the loop:

-the null check in OrderService was the fix.
+the null check I just merged in OrderService.

-A single add_issue_comment call with resolve: true posts the comment, flips the status, and fires the configured alert channels — all attributed to MCP rather than to you directly.
+A single bulk_update_issues call flips both statuses, writes activity rows, and fires the configured alert channels — attributed to MCP rather than to you directly.
+Provision a new environment:

 Troubleshooting